top of page

 The Dale and Krueger Finding: The Individual is the Engine

-The landmark research by Stacy Dale and Alan Krueger found that for the average high-aptitude student, the "prestige" of their college had almost zero impact on their lifetime earnings.
+The landmark research by Stacy Dale and Alan Krueger found that for a motivated student, the "prestige" of their college had almost zero impact on their lifetime earnings.
 Whether a student went to an Ivy or a top-tier state school, their own ambition and talent drove their success.
 This confirms that for the vast majority of the "middle market," the high cost of a private degree is an inefficient investment.

 The Chetty et al. Finding: The Institutional Gatekeeper